elastic/terraform-provider-ec/docs/datasources/ec_deployment.md

 * `healthy` - Overall health status of the deployment.
 * `id` - The unique ID of the deployment.
 * `name` - The name of the deployment.
+* `region` - Region where the deployment can be found.
+* `deployment_template_id` - Deployment Template identifier from where the deployment is created.
 * `elasticsearch` - Instance configuration of the Elasticsearch resource kind.
   * `elasticsearch.#.healthy` - Resource kind health status.
   * `elasticsearch.#.cloud_id` - Unique ID to your hosted Elasticsearch cluster on Elasticsearch Service.